Advanced MEP and SSEP Practice Exam – Prep Guide & Practice Questions

 1 / 20

-What is the primary function of energy recovery ventilators (ERVs) in MEP systems?
+What is the main role of thermostats in HVAC systems?

 Next Question